huggingface/blog/decision-transformers-train.md

 In a [previous post](https://huggingface.co/blog/decision-transformers), we announced the launch of Decision Transformers in the transformers library.
 This new technique of **using a Transformer as a Decision-making model** is getting increasingly popular.

-So today, **you’ll learn to train your first Offline Decision Transformer model from scratch to make a half-cheetah run.**
+So today, **you’ll learn to train your first Offline Decision Transformer model from scratch to make a half-cheetah run.** We'll train it directly on a Google Colab that you can find here.
+[ADD THE COLAB LINK]

 <figure class="image table text-center m-0 w-full">
     <video